 Switching and Ditching Part 1- Hygeine and Household Products

 Since becoming diagnosed with autoimmune diseases and other endocrine issues 7 months after Gabriel was born (I had been sick long before but had not known), it’s been one knock down after the other.
-So much exhaustion, medicine, doctor appointments, hospital visits, anxiety, being worried for my baby girl, and you name it...
+So much exhaustion, medicine, doctor appointments, hospital visits, anxiety, being worried for my baby girl (when I was pregnant), and you name it...
 A few months back I started researching the everyday products I use and their ingredients.
 Shampoo, conditioner, makeup, deodorant, perfumes, food, detergent, soaps, etc. They were all MAJOR endocrine disruptors, and harmful in general!!
 Since then we have switched and ditched!
 Don’t get me wrong, we aren’t perfectly strict and we slip up from time to time.
 It gets difficult to stay on perfect track when we are out of the house.
 I guess I just wanted to share with y’all the major eye opener this has been for me and my family.
 Start being conscious of what you use on your body and what you consume.
 It really does matter.
 Consider downloading the Think Dirty App and the EWG App.

 I have done extensive research on the subject and sought help from a dear friend of mine who also lives a healthier lifestyle.
 Switching to safer products can be so overwhelming!
 No worries, though.
 I’m here to help you!

 This post is not sponsored in any way.
 These are just the products my family uses!